 The Premium Digital Nomad

-Because I adopted the nomadic lifestyle long before if became a widespread movement, I never thought that I had to strap on a backpack and hike my way through Southeast Asia to be a nomad, or move to Vietnam because that was where all the bloggers were going.
+Adopting a nomadic lifestyle does not mean that you have to strap on a backpack and hike your way through Southeast Asia or move to Vietnam because that’s where all the bloggers are going.

-If you look at business now, you have an entire generation of people who cannot remember a time when the internet didn’t exist.
+If you look at business now, you have an entire generation of people who cannot remember a time when the Internet didn’t exist.
 These successful entrepreneurs understand the powerful opportunities in the world to connect them from here to there, no matter where “here” is.
-They grew up with my VoIP-phone epiphany as the only reality they know.

 A Nomad’s Four-Minute Mile